RubyAfterAll/spicerack/README.md

 We're basically [always hiring](https://jobs.lever.co/freshly).

-Come join us in our New York City or Phoenix offices and write some awesome software!
+Come join us in our New York City, Phoenix, or Minsk offices and write some awesome software!

 Community support is always appreciated!
 Bug reports and pull requests are welcome on [GitHub](https://github.com/Freshly/spicerack).

-### Add
+### Adding a New Spicerack Gem

 To add a new gem to the spicerack: